Crimento/nnd-dota/README.md

 # nnd-dota

-Remake of default Dota All Pick with Neutral Drops disabled.
+Remake of default Dota All Pick with buyable neutral items.

+Next free ID - 385.